AdamVictory/Oaxaca-Taco-Bar/README.md

 + Visit Us - Allows the user to see where exactly the restaurant is located.
 <img src="https://github.com/AdamVictory/Oaxaca-Taco-Bar/blob/main/wireframescreenshots/map.png">

+## Features Left to Implement

++ If I had more time I would have added two buttons.
+One called Order delivery and Book a Table, first one links to deliveroos website and the other links to resmio.

 <hr>

 # Technologies Used